On this pageThe Architecture Problem

 The same property that makes Foldkit apps legible to new developers makes them legible to AI.
 When patterns are predictable and explicit (one state tree, one update loop, typed everything), AI assistants produce reliable code without constant correction.
 This isn’t a feature designed for AI.
 It’s a natural consequence of the architecture.

 Frontend development should be about solving domain problems, not architectural ones.
-The years spent debating state management, choosing libraries, and enforcing conventions are years not spent on your product.
+Time spent debating state management, hand-selecting libraries for basic functionality, and carefully enforcing conventions is pure overhead.
+Now, you can just spin up a Foldkit application and start modeling behavior.

-Foldkit models the frontend so you can model your domain.
-State, events, transitions, effects, streams.
+So here’s the big claim: Foldkit models the frontend so you can model everything else.
+State, events, transitions, effects, streams, resource management.
 All accounted for.
+All connected.
 All typed.
 All in one place.

 See you on GitHub,